 If you are facing online attack and defamation, you may simply want the content removed and for the attacks to stop.
 In other circumstances, you may want to hold the individual poster accountable for his or her damaging statements or conduct.

 Aaron Minc, an Internet defamation removal lawyer at Meyers, Roman Friedberg and Lewis, LPA, can fight for you and your business against online defamation.
-Contact Aaron Minc at 216-373-7706 or contact him online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.